samyak2403/Simple-Tube/README.md

 ## Features

-OuterTune is a supercharged fork of [InnerTune](https://github.com/z-huang/InnerTune), with advanced account synchronization, local media playback, multiple queues, and a new take on UI design.
+SimpleTube is a supercharged fork of [InnerTune](https://github.com/z-huang/InnerTune), with advanced account synchronization, local media playback, multiple queues, and a new take on UI design.

 - Play, search, and save all your songs, videos, albums, and playlists from YouTube Music
     - Song downloading for offline playback